sagara-gunathunga/docs-is/en/asgardeo/docs/complete-guides/nextjs/securing-routes-within-the-app.md

 heading: Securing Routes within the app
 read_time: 2 min
 ---

-Assume we have a `<Profile/>` component that should only be accessible when a user is logged in.
+The `<Profile/>` component we developed in the previous step should only be accessible when a user is already logged in.
 Because if a valid user is not in the session, there is no point of showing an empty profile page.
 Therefore we need to secure the route: http://localhost:3000/profile itself.
 This can vary depending on the router that you are using.
-In this example, we will be using the Next router to demonstrate how to secure a route using auth.js.
+In this example, we will be using the Next router to demonstrate how to secure a route using Auth.js.

 ## Create a Higher-Order Component (HOC) - withProtectedRoute

-A higher-order component in React is a function that takes a component and returns a new component.
+A higher-order component in React is a function that takes a component and returns a new component (with additional functionality).
 The HOC `withProtectedRoute` will check if a user is authenticated and either render the component or redirect the user to the login page.

 This can be achieved by using the status object in the `useSession()` hook provided by Auth.js.
 The status object can have three values depending on the authenticated state.